How Much Does it Cost to Rekey A Home Lock?

 As the table “Cost to Rekey a Home” below shows, the cost to rekey a lock when you bring the lock to a lock shop will be $13 per lock cylinder (per keyhole).
 Bringing your locks to a lock shop is the most affordable way to rekey a home.

-But most homeowner decide to have the locksmith out on site to do the work so that they don’t need to remove and replace the locks.
+But most homeowner decide to have a local residential locksmith out on site to do the work so that they don’t need to remove and replace the locks.

-On site, The typical charge to rekey a house is $160-$200.
+On site, The cost to rekey a house runs from $200-$250.
 This cost includes a service call and the cost to rekey all the locks.
-The cost to rekey your home could be higher or lower depending on location (i.e. city and state) and total number of locks.
+The cost to rekey your home could be higher or lower depending on the homes location (i.e. city and state) and total number of locks that are being rekeyed.

 Bringing those same locks into a lock shop for rekeying would be just $78.
 So if you are able, you will save by taking your locks to a local locksmith shop.

 Follow the links in our table below for details on the price break down and any other charges that may apply.
 Thee prices shown in the table are based on national averages.
 If you live in my state, it cost less to rekey your Arizona home as we are priced lower than the national average.

 |Cost to Rekey Locks in a Lock Shop||$ 13|

 |Cost to Rekey Locks at Your House||$ 25|

 |Cost for Mailbox Key in a Lock Shop||$ 20|